-Sánchez’s creativity extends far beyond the kitchen.
-He is an admirer of the arts – so much in fact that he has tattooed nearly his entire body with portraits and vivid artwork.
-Sánchez, an avid music lover, enjoys cooking to the sounds of Alabama Shakes, Amos Lee, Sade, and The Cure.
-Sánchez lives in Brooklyn, New York.
+Aarón’s creativity extends beyond the kitchen.
+He is a partner at Daredevil Tattoo in NYC, a world-famous tattoo shop and museum.
+He is an avid music lover and enjoys cooking to the sounds of the Alabama Shakes, Amos Lee, Lenny Kravitz and The Cure.
+He has a son, Yuma, and lives in New Orleans, LA.